The Pythagoras number and the $u$-invariant of Laurent series fields in several variables: Laurent series fields in three variables

 \

 {\bf Acknowledgements.} This work was done while the author was at the Universit\"at Duisburg-Essen and completed during his visit to the Max Planck Institute for Mathematics in Bonn.
 The author thanks Karim Becher for helpful discussions and comments.
+The author is grateful to the referee for the careful reading and many comments and suggestions, which significantly improved the exposition of the paper.